 |Printer||While Ross does provide on-site printers for student use, a LaserJet or InkJet printer of your own is also recommended|

-NOTE: We are a Windows PC environment.
+*NOTE: We are primarily a Windows PC environment.
+While we recognize the preference for Apple products and will support Apple as best as we can, there are times in which specific academic software is only available for the Windows platform.
+In addition, the majority of business and internship contacts you interact with as part of your program will favor Windows.
 If you wish to purchase a Mac, we recommend installing a program like Boot Camp, Parallels, or VMWare Fusion so that you may run Windows if needed (separate purchase of Windows may be required).
+The decision is yours to make, however, please understand that you may be at a disadvantage using non-Windows computers.

 Buy for 3 years of use